(Police Dispatcher I)

 California State University, Fresno is committed to maintaining and implementing employment policies and procedures in compliance with applicable state and federal equal employment opportunity laws and regulations.
 Executive Orders 1096 and 1097 prohibit discrimination, harassment, and retaliation on the basis of a protected status: race, color, religion, national origin, ancestry, age, sex (including gender identity), sexual orientation, marital status, pregnancy, mental disability, physical disability, medical condition and covered veteran status.
 Fresno State's commitment to diversity informs our efforts in recruitment, hiring, and retention.
 We are proud to be an affirmative action and equal opportunity employer.

 Vaccination Interim Policy

 CSU requires faculty, staff, and students who are accessing campus facilities to be immunized against COVID-19 or declare a medical or religious exemption from doing so.
 Any candidates advanced in a currently open search process should be prepared to comply with this requirement.
 The systemwide policy can be found at https://calstate.policystat.com/policy/9779821/latest/ and questions may be sent to email@example.com.

-Following a conditional offer of employment, a background check (including a criminal records check) must be completed satisfactorily before any candidate may start work with California State University, Fresno.
-Failure to satisfactorily complete the background check may result in the withdrawal of the offer of employment.
+Following a conditional offer of employment, a background check (including a criminal records check) and medical and psychological exams must be completed satisfactorily before any candidate may start work with California State University, Fresno.
+Failure to satisfactorily complete the background check or exams may result in the withdrawal of the offer of employment.
 Current employees who are offered positions on campus will be required to undergo a background check for any position where a background check is required by law or that Fresno State has identified as sensitive.

 The person holding this position is considered a "mandated reporter" under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.